mpwang/perfect-margin/README.md

 [![MELPA](https://melpa.org/packages/perfect-margin-badge.svg)](https://melpa.org/#/perfect-margin)

-Perfect-margin is a global minor mode to auto center windows, work with minimap, linum-mode, and display-line-numbers.
+Perfect-margin is a global minor mode to auto center windows, work with following mode:

+- linum-mode
+- display-line-numbers
+- minimap
+- treemacs

 A picture is more than one thousand words, here is how it looks like.